BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 ## Update
 - If you're updating from a previous fo2tweaks version, uninstall it completely, delete fo2tweaks dir and fo2tweaks.bat, then install new version normally

-## Troubleshooting
+## Troubleshooting / Reporting issues
+- The mod is tested on Windows XP and Windows 7 only
-If installation gets seemingly stuck (more than a minute without any progress), try disabling your antivirus for a moment.
-In particular, Avast is known to raise false positives.
+- If installation gets seemingly stuck (more than a minute without any progress), try disabling your antivirus for a moment.
+In particular, Avast is known to raise false positives
+- If you have any issues, reach me on [github](https://github.com/burner1024/fo2tweaks/issues/new) or at [NMA forums](#http://www.nma-fallout.com/members/burn.64558/)

 ## Author
 - burner1024 @ github